Darsh1907/nth-fibonacci-using-matrices/README.md

 ## First lets see what is Diagonalization of any matrix A :-

 Consider a nxn matrix A having eigen values as λ1, λ2,......λn and X1, X2,.....Xn as the corresponding eigen vectors.
 Then, we can define an eigen vector matrix S as follows: [X1 X2 ....
-Xn] where every Xi is a column matrix (eigen vector).
+Xn] where every Xi is an eigen vector.

 We can now define a diagonal matrix D = (S^-1) * A * S = <br>
 [ λ1 0 0 ]<br>